shivani1706/shivani1706/README.md

 - 💼 &nbsp; Working as a Web developer at E-cell MNNIT.
 - 🌱 &nbsp; Learning more about Java Development and System Design.
 - ✍️ &nbsp; Pursuing Content Creation as hobbies/side hustles.
+- As a passionate developer, I'm always on the lookout for new challenges and opportunities to learn.
+Whether it's developing new applications or contributing to existing projects, I'm constantly striving to improve my skills and make a meaningful impact in the tech community.

 <h3> 🛠 &nbsp;Tech Stack</h3>